Horse meat: Germany

-Although no taboo comparable to that in the English-speaking world exists, German law used to proscribe that horse meat be sold only by specialized butchers (Pferdemetzgereien).
-This proscription was abolished in 1993, but only a small minority of ordinary butchers have since begun to sell horse meat.
+Although no taboo comparable to that in the English-speaking world exists, German law used to require that horse meat be sold only by specialized butchers (Pferdemetzgereien).
+This requirement was retracted in 1993, but only a small minority of ordinary butchers have since begun to sell horse meat.
 As of 2018, most horse meat was still sold by the specialists, some of whom also delivered by mail order.

 Many regions of Germany have traditional recipes that include horse meat.
 In the Rhineland around Cologne and Düsseldorf, restaurants often offer the traditional Sauerbraten in horse meat, typically with a beef variant to choose from.
 Other traditional horse meat dishes include the Swabian Pferderostbraten (a joint of roast meat prepared similarly to roast beef), Bavarian sausage varieties such as Rosswurst and Ross-Kochsalami as well as Ross-Leberkäse, a meatloaf dish.

 The 2013 meat adulteration scandal started when German authorities detected horse meat in prepared food products including frozen lasagna, where it was declared fraudulently as beef.
 The mislabeling prompted EU authorities to speed up publication of European Commission recommendations for labeling the origin of all processed meat.

 Hungary

+Horse meat has historically been consumed in Hungary.
+Horse meat consumption continued even after conversion to Christianity in the 11th century (horse meat consumption was condemned by Christianity).
+Horse meat consumption declined substantially after the Mongol invasion (AD 1241–1242) and disappeared by the mid-sixteenth-century Ottoman occupation.

 In Hungary, horse meat is primarily used in salami and sausages, usually mixed with pork, but also in goulashes and other stews.
 These products are sold in most supermarkets and many butcher shops.